 Consent2Go is the main communication medium for excursions and updating contact information.

 Consent2Go can be downloaded as an App. from the Android and Apple App. stores.
-Parents having difficulty can contact the College office on 9453 2644 for assistance.
+Parents having difficulty can contact the College office via email:admin@hillside.wa.edu.au on 9453 2644 for assistance.